-Use the Application Data section of the Settings > Reporting > Log Database page to determine how long to keep the statistical data used to populate applications reports (on the Browser, Source Platform, and Search tabs of the Applications page).
+Use the Application Data section of the Settings > Reporting > Log Database page to determine how long to keep the statistical data and cloud application data used to populate application reports (on the Browser, Source Platform, Cloud Apps, and Search tabs of the Applications page).

-The time period you select does not affect how long the actual user agent strings are stored.
+The time period you select does not affect how long the actual user agent strings used for browser and platform data are stored.
 Those are preserved indefinitely.
 It only affects statistical information, like bandwidth, number of requests, and number of machines.

-By default, statistical data for applications reports is stored for 30 days.
+By default, statistical and cloud application data for application reports is stored for 30 days.
 To select another value: